kubevirt/hyperconverged-cluster-operator/CONTRIBUTING.md

 # Contributing to Hyperconverged Cluster Operator

+The Hyperconverged Cluster Operator represents an opinionated deployment of KubeVirt.
+Its purpose is to deploy KubeVirt and accompanying projects with good defaults, so they work together well for most people, in a testable and reproducible manner.

+This means that the API of HCO should be kept simple.
+HCO should do everything right out of the box, so it is easy to test and deploy.
+Sometimes, however, HCO cannot guess what is the right thing to do.
+On these rare occasions, a configurable is exposed in its Resource.
+Each configurable must be documented, so it is clear for a human operator when it should be used, and why the correct value cannot be guessed automatically.

 ## ***This document is a work in progress***

 ## Contributing to the HyperConverged API

 ### Add new Feature Gate

+Think twice before you do.
+Feature gates make HCO very hard to test; each of them essentially duplicates our test matrix.
+They also complicate life for the human operator, who has to read the documentation to understand the implications of pressing a knob.
+You should add new featureGate only if hard-coding it to true considerably harms our typical users.

 1. Add the new feature gate to the HyperConvergedFeatureGates struct in [pkg/apis/hco/v1beta1/hyperconverged_types.go](pkg/apis/hco/v1beta1/hyperconverged_types.go)